Wonder Cave Tours

 Then if your time is short, Pilanesberg Game Park can be covered as a day safari.

-Ekala’s visit to the Rhino & Lion Nature Game Park is exclusively for the Wonder Cave.
+Ekala’s visit to the Rhino & Lion Nature Game Park is exclusively for the Wonder Cave tour.

 Ekala’s Safaris are non-invasive.
 Thus no wildlife interactions